AdobeDocs/campaign-classic.fr-FR/help/delivery/using/generating-personalized-pdf-documents.md

 Pour personnaliser vos documents, vous disposez des mêmes fonctionnalités JavaScript que celles disponibles pour la personnalisation des e-mails.

-Vous devez activer l’ **[!UICONTROL "The content of the file is personalized and converted to PDF during the delivery of each message"]** option.
-Cette option est accessible lorsque vous joignez le fichier au courrier électronique de remise.
+You need to activate the **[!UICONTROL &quot;The content of the file is personalized and converted to PDF during the delivery of each message&quot;]** option.
+This option is accessible when you attach the file to the delivery email.
 Pour plus d’informations sur l’association d’un fichier calculé, reportez-vous à la section [Joindre des fichiers](../../delivery/using/attaching-files.md) .

 Exemple de personnalisation de l&#39;en-tête d&#39;une facture :